Waldorf Astoria New York: Other facilities

 The 18th floor had a 260 ft roof garden and outdoor terrace, as well as a foyer, checking room, coatroom, and kitchens.
 The terrace contained multicolored glass mosaics inlaid in cement.
 A 2500 ft2 fitness center is on the 5th floor.
 The $21.5 million Waldorf Astoria Guerlain Spa was inaugurated on September 1, 2008, on the 19th floor.
 It features 16 treatment rooms and two relaxation lounges.
 The hotel has its own Business Center, a 1150 ft2 digital facility, where guests can access the Internet and photocopy.

-In 2004 the hotel launched a line of products in keeping with its Art Deco design.
+In 2004, the hotel launched a line of products in keeping with its Art Deco design.
 The top five stories were devoted to mechanical equipment.
+Following the 2020s renovation, the hotel portion of the Waldorf Astoria had 100,000 ft2 of amenity spaces, while the condo portion had another 50,000 ft2 of amenities.
+These amenities included a kitchen, a library, an indoor garden, four bars, and a swimming pool, in addition to a spa covering 30,000 ft2 and an event space covering 43,000 ft2.

 When the Waldorf Astoria opened, it had 31 elevators.
 The lower stories were served by nine elevators, while the Waldorf Towers were served by four elevators traveling at 700 ft/min.
 There were also three elevators connecting the ground, ballroom, and banquet-room levels, each capable of carrying 6000 lb, and an elevator on 50th Street connecting to the ballroom and exhibition levels, capable of carrying 8000 lb.

 The hotel has its own railway platform, Track 61, that was part of the New York Central Railroad (later Metro-North Railroad), and was connected to the Grand Central Terminal complex.
 Intended for guests with private railcars, the platform was used by such figures as Franklin D. Roosevelt, James Farley, Adlai Stevenson, and Douglas MacArthur, and it has also hosted exhibits and fashion shows.
 An elevator measuring 18 by 6 ft, large enough for Franklin D. Roosevelt's automobile, provides access to the platform.
 There is a pedestrian entrance from 50th Street, just to the left of the Waldorf Towers entrance, but it is rarely open to the public.